 These are the exact same characteristics of parents who practice authoritative parenting style.

-There are two types of coping skills: problem-focused coping and emotion-focused coping11.
+There are two types of coping skills: problem-focused coping and emotion-focused coping12.

-Problem-focused coping skills refer to action that has the goal of removing or circumventing the source of the stress.
+Problem-focused coping skills refer to action that aims to remove or circumvent the source of the stress.
 These coping skills emerge during early childhood starting in preschool.
 Also known as primary coping, problem-focused coping is more effective for issues that are perceived as changeable.

 Active problem solving is taking active steps to try to remove or circumvent the stressor or to alleviate its effects.
 The goal is to resolve the problem that created the stress if the child knows how to proceed.